Short Version Bio

 In one of life’s more fortuitous twists, Ms. Orlov's marriage to a man with ADHD neared divorce as she was working with ADHD experts Dr. Edward Hallowell and Dr. John Ratey, helping them with in-depth coursework about adult ADHD.
 As she researched the topic, Orlov realized that there was little good information available to help couples struggling with ADHD in their marriage – in fact few people even knew ADHD could be a factor.
 Once she and her husband successfully turned their ADHD-impacted marriage around, they vowed that others should not have to suffer the same difficulties “finding a way out” as they had.

-Her resulting book, The ADHD Effect on Marriage, introduces couples to what they need to know to start to turn their ADHD relationships around.
+Her first book, The ADHD Effect on Marriage, introduces couples to what they need to know to learn to thrive in an ADHD-impacted relationship.
 Named best psychology book of 2010 by ForeWord Reviews, The ADHD Effect has been a revelation and relationship-changer for many thousands of couples.
-Her second book, The Couple's Guide to Thriving with ADHD helps couples navigate the emotional issues they face as they work to revive their relationship.
-It was released in April, 2014 and named a finalist for Best Book in the mental health category by USA Book News.
-It is written with co-author, Nancie Kohlenberger, LMFT.
+Her second book, The Couple's Guide to Thriving with ADHD, helps couples navigate the emotional issues they face as they work to revive their relationship.
+It was awarded a gold IndieFab award for best psychology book of 2014 and a Benjamin Franklin Award Silver Medal by the IBPA.

-Melissa Orlov has been interviewed about the topic of ADHD and marriage by the New York Times, U.S. News and World Report, CNN, Today, AOL, The Boston Globe, the American Psychological Association Monitor and many other top news organizations.
+Melissa Orlov has been interviewed about the topic of ADHD and marriage by the New York Times, U.S. News and World Report, CNN, Today, AOL, The Boston Globe, the American Psychological Association Monitor, and many other top news organizations.
 She is a cum laude graduate of Harvard College.
-In her free time she enjoys road biking, summers at Chautauqua Institution, singing, and playing the cello.
-She and her husband of 25 years have two children.
+In her free time Melissa enjoys road biking, summers at Chautauqua Institution and playing the cello.
+She and her husband of 30+ years have two children.